From Data to Decision-Ready Environmental Reports

 What makes a report decision ready

-It clarifies what is changing
+- Clarify what is changing

 How decision-ready environmental reporting works

-The Darukaa approach to reporting
+The Darukaa Approach to Reporting

 Why this matters now